We know our prospective law students have many questions about law school in general and about Michigan Law in particular.

 During the admissions stage, the only people to see applications are members of the Admissions Office, all of whom understand the importance of and are accustomed to keeping the contents of the files confidential.
 Unless you check the box of our application asking us not to, however, we will often pass on to particular student groups the names and contact information of admitted applicants who have self-identified as being potential members of those groups.
 Admitted applicants who self-identify as African American, therefore, may be contacted by the Black Law Students Association, admitted women applicants may be contacted by the Women Law Students Association, and so on.

 If you are admitted and you matriculate, your application file will be transferred to the Records Office.
-The privacy of current students, however, is protected under federal law by Family Educational Rights and Privacy Act (FERPA), 20 U.S.C. § 1232g.
+The privacy of current students, however, is protected under federal law by the Family Educational Rights and Privacy Act (FERPA), 20 U.S.C. § 1232g.

 • Is it okay to submit a letter of recommendation from an employer?
 What about from a teaching assistant?